tiagofaraujo/ironews/README.md

 List of other features outside of the MVPs scope

 User profile:
-- see my profile
+- see the articles
-- upload my profile picture
-- see other users profile
+- see the comments of each article
+- comment each articles
+- delete the comment of his

+Admin profile:
-- list of events created by the user
+- see the articles
+- see the comments of each article
+- comment each articles
-- list events the user is attending
+- delete the comment of his

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page
+- write articles
+- edit articles
+- delete articles

 Homepage
 - ...